IBM/event-automation/_es_11.3/02-installing/01-prereqs.md

 - You cannot access the dashboards that are included in the {{site.data.reuse.es_name}} UI for monitoring [Kafka health](../../administering/cluster-health/#viewing-the-preconfigured-dashboard) and [topic health](../../administering/topic-health/).
 - The {{site.data.reuse.es_name}} [CLI](../post-installation/#installing-the-event-streams-command-line-interface) is not supported.

+  **Note:** You can authenticate the CLI by using a different mechanism (for example, SCRAM) even if you have other authentication mechanisms configured for your {{site.data.reuse.es_name}} instance (for example, Keycloak).

 - Authentication with Keycloak is not supported for [REST endpoints](../configuring/#rest-services-access) (REST Producer, Admin API, Apicurio Registry).